icodewith-ai/galactic-invaders/README.md

 ## Technologies Used

-- Three.js for 2D rendering
+- PixiJS for 2D rendering (via CDN)
 - HTML5 Audio for sound effects
 - Modern JavaScript (ES6+)
 - CSS3 for styling